PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-08 11:34:13
+Last updated: 2024-04-08 11:34:45
-Random Quote: In King's Landing, there are two sorts of people.
-The players and the pieces.  -  Petyr Baelish
+Random Quote: Better the butcher than the meat.
+All kings are butchers.
+Are queens so different?  -  Daario Naharis